LVLM-Aided Alignment of Task-Specific Vision Models: Ablations and Discussion

 \section{Ablations and Discussion}

-In this section, we present three additional experiments examining the choice of subcomponents in our method, followed by a discussion of the limitations of LVLM-VA.\\ \textbf{LVLM Choice:} Our method leverages recent advances in rapidly evolving LVLMs.
-During the main development phase of this work, we only had access to GPT-4o.
+In this section, we present a user study to evaluate the effect of LVLM-VA on the perceived alignment of vision models.
+In addition, we conducted several experiments that examine the choice of sub-components of LVLM-VA and further discuss the limitations and scope.\\ \textbf{User Study on Alignment:} The conducted user study includes 18 participants with a data science background and familiarity with medical imaging.
+They assess three aspects across 26 questions covering both medical datasets: (1) \textit{Cluster relevance}: Participants are asked to select irrelevant/spurious clusters given the original and the segmented image.
+They agreed with the LVLM-selected clusters in 88\% of cases, which is in line with the measured verdict accuracy of 87\% on the entire alignment set.
+(2) \textit{Critic reasoning}: Participants are presented with the Critic’s natural-language argumentation in addition to the previous images and tasked to assess its correctness.
+They agreed with the LVLM's argumentation in 87\% of cases.
+(3) \textit{Explanation alignment}: The participants are shown the target model explanations before and after the alignment step.
+Participants conclude that the post-alignment explanations are better aligned with their expectations in 86\% of cases.
+This is consistent with the alignment analysis on DecoyMNIST (Fig. \ref{fig:exp_MNIST} \& Fig. \ref{fig:lambda_mnist}).
+Together, these results underline that LVLM-VA can significantly contribute to a better alignment of vision models with human expectations.\\ \textbf{LVLM Choice:} Our method leverages recent advances in rapidly evolving LVLMs.
+During the main development phase of this work, GPT-4o was used.
 However, Table \ref{tab:LVLMs} shows that newer models outperform older ones in verdict accuracy, which measures whether a cluster flagged as spurious actually contains part of the spurious feature.
-This higher verdict accuracy leads to an increased WGA, while at the same time newer models continue to decrease in cost, thereby steadily improving the accessibility of our method.\\
+This higher verdict accuracy leads to an increased WGA, while at the same time, newer models continue to decrease in cost, thereby steadily improving the accessibility of our method.\\